WISH-TV Exclusive: JPMorgan Chase CEO talks recession, inflation

 Jamie Dimon, Chairman and CEO of JPMorgan Chase, sat down Tuesday morning with Scott Sander, WISH-TV Senior Daybreak Anchor and Business Anchor.

+Dimon said the economy remains strong, including rising house and stock prices, increases in wages, and that businesses are in good shape.

+“They’re going to have to react to what actually happens,” Dimon told Sander.
+“Some think they’ll reduce a little bit, some think a little bit more.
+I think there’s a chance they won’t reduce them at all.
+I’d be a little cautious at this point.
+The good news is there’s a strong economy.
+The bad news is that does correlate to inflation.
+You’d rather have a strong economy with low inflation than a really weak economy.”

-Sander asked him about the possibility of a recession, changes in interest rates, and one specific change Dimon would like to see that he calls critical to “fixing income inequality and will reignite the American Dream.”
+Sander also asked about the possibility of a recession, home ownership obstacles, and one specific change Dimon would like to see that he calls critical to “fixing income inequality and will reignite the American Dream.”

 Dimon’s words carry extraordinary impact worldwide in the financial community.